When is Sand Large Enough to be Considered Gravel?

 How can I test the quality of sand or gravel before purchasing?

-Yes, if you perform a simple visual inspection for impurities and conduct a sieve test to determine particle size distribution.
+Conduct a visual inspection for impurities and perform a sieve test to check the particle size distribution.